nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Adds a patient to the address book.

-Format: `add n/NAME a/AGE g/GENDER i/NRIC c/CONTACT_NUMBER e/EMAIL h/ADDRESS [apt/APPOINTMENT] [t/TAG]…​`
+Format: `add n/NAME a/AGE g/GENDER i/NRIC p/PHONE e/EMAIL h/ADDRESS [apt/APPOINTMENT] [t/TAG]…​`

-* Names must contain alphanumeric characters and spaces.
+* Names only allow alphanumeric characters and spaces.
 Case-sensitive
 * Age should only contain numbers and should be between 0-999 inclusive.
 * Gender is for biological gender and should only contain `M` for Male or `F` for Female.
 Case-insensitive.
 * NRIC must start with `S`, `T`, `F`, `G` or `M`, with 7 numbers and then ending with a letter.
 It is case-insensitive and used as a unique identifier